Signs You May Need Gutter Guards

 - Mesh guards stop debris but allow water to flow through.
 Mesh guards have even smaller holes than screen guards.
 They're durable and allow debris to slide off as opposed to sitting on top of the gutters.
 Mesh guards cost roughly $3.99 per linear foot.

-- Micro-mesh guards are usually the most effective.
-They have smaller holes than regular mesh guards, which allows even less debris through.
-Micro-mesh guards cost roughly $5.07 per linear foot.
+- Micro-mesh guards are typically the most effective.
+They have smaller holes than regular mesh guards and allow even less debris through.
+On average, you can expect to pay $5.07 per linear foot for micro-mesh guards.